glorylc/glorylc.github.io/_pages/about.md

 Research Projects
 ======
-During my Ph.D's research, I led and participated in several research projects.
-My work and contributions are as follows.
+During my Ph.D. research, I am the primary student responsible for several research projects.
+And my work and contributions are as follows:

 Computational Imaging in Label-free and Fluorescence Microscopy
 ------